 The primary volcanic data set used in this study is the last glacial record of bipolar volcanism obtained by SVE20.
 It contains N = 82 volcanic eruptions where a significant sulfate deposition could by identified synchronously in Greenland and Antarctic ice cores.
 With very few exceptions, these eruptions are all of unknown source.
-While the data set spans the interval 11.7

-20 - 60 ka, there is effectively a data gap in the volcanic record from 16.5 to - 24.5ka, yielding ka due to the difficulties in synchronizing the Greenland and Antarctic cores as a result of the high impurity noise levels during the late glacial.
-Discarding this gap, this yields a duration of $\Delta T = 40,300$ years that are investigated investigated in this study.
+While the data set spans the interval 11.7 -60 ka, there is a data gap from 16.5 - 24.5 ka due to the difficulties in synchronizing the Greenland and Antarctic cores as a result of the high impurity noise levels during the late glacial.
+Discarding this gap, this yields a duration of $\Delta T = 40,300$ years investigated in this study.

-In order to analyze the statistics of this data set, and to constrain how many bipolar eruptions of similar magnitude may be missing from it, we also consider the record by LIN22 covering the same period obtained by an automated method to

-- 25 detect volcanic eruptions from continuous sulfate measurements in ice cores from Greenland and Antarctica.
+- 15 In order to analyze the statistics of this data set, and to constrain how many bipolar eruptions of similar magnitude may be missing from it, we also consider the record by LIN22 covering the same period obtained by an automated method to detect volcanic eruptions from continuous sulfate measurements in ice cores from Greenland and Antarctica.
 From these measurements, Lin and co-workers derived two separate lists of volcanic eruptions and their total sulfate deposition, considering eruptions detected individually in either Greenland or Antarctica, respectively.
-These lists contain eruptions with sulfur deposition exceeding 10 kg/km and 20 kg/km in Antarctica and Greenland, respectively, which corresponds to roughly half of the deposition of the 1815 AD Tambora eruption.
+These lists contain eruptions with sulfur de- - 20 position exceeding 10 kg/km2 and 20 kg/km2 in Antarctica and Greenland, respectively, which corresponds to roughly half of the deposition of the 1815 AD Tambora eruption.
 Importantly, the lists also contain the bipolar eruptions from SVE20.
-For these - 30 bipolar eruptions, from the sulfur deposition at both poles Lin and co-workers computed the stratospheric aerosol loading as a measure for the global climate forcing, which we use to gauge how large the bipolar eruptions are compared to more well-known recent eruptions (Sec.
+For these bipolar eruptions, from the sulfur deposition at both poles Lin and co-workers computed the stratospheric aerosol loading as a measure for the global climate forcing, which we use to gauge how large the bipolar eruptions are compared to more well-known recent eruptions (Sec.
 2.4).
-Further, based on the relative deposition in Greenland versus Antarctica, Lin and co-workers give rough estimates for the eruption latitude, which is discussed in more detail in Sec.
+Further, based on the relative deposition in Greenland versus Antarctica, Lin and - 25 co-workers give rough estimates for the eruption latitude, which is discussed in more detail in Sec.
 3.7.